wmayner/pyphi/docs/examples/multivalued_elements.rst

 .. important::
     The EMD measure is not supported in the ``nonbinary`` branch.
-IIT's measure of choice for mechanism integrated information is the intrinsic difference ('AID'), as described in
+IIT's measure of choice for mechanism integrated information is the intrinsic difference, as described in

         Barbosa LS, Marshall W, Albantakis L, Tononi G.
         Mechanism Integrated Information.
         *Entropy*.
 2021; 23(3):362.
         https://doi.org/10.3390/e23030362

+    The corresponding PyPhi `MEASURE` setting is `'AID'`.

     Other options include ``'L1'`` and ``'KLD'`` (see :attr:`~pyphi.conf.PyphiConfig.MEASURE`).